 The plan provides coverage for medically necessary mastectomies, lumpectomies and the physical complications of mastectomies, including lymphedemas.
+Prior authorization is required.
 Breast reconstruction of the affected and non-affected side, by a network provider, as well as internal prosthetic devices are covered if prior authorized by DHMP.